Aykan-Hub/BerkeleyHaas-AIML-Capstone/README.md

 ## Executive Summary

-Customer Interactions give insights about journey trail maps which is essential about their behavior to understand if they are on track or not.
+Customer Interactions give insights about journey trail maps which is essential about their behavior to understand whether they are on track or not.
 When customers deviate from the happy path, consequences may be costly which are called negative experiences.

 In this Capstone research, data is provided clean, ready-to-use in columnar form containing history (independent variables) and target in single record per customer.